CyanNyan/CyanMC/hacks.md

 * Never encourage other players to use hacked clients.
 (Discussion on discord is allowed.)

-The server has an [anticheat plugin](https://matrix.rip) that block many forms of hacks.
-Try turning off these functions if you are unable to move or perform certain actions. **Blocked hacks examples**:
+~~The server has an anticheat plugin that block many forms of hacks~~.
+Anti cheat is no more due to the maintenance overhead, but please do not use any hacks other than client modification.

+Not allowed hacks example:

 * Fastbreak/Fastplace
 * Speed/Fly/Highjump/Vehicle flight